-Students share their experiences, talk about the projects they have worked on and what it is like to study conservation at West Dean College.
-Read conservation case studies.
+Students share their experiences, talk about the projects they have worked on and what it is like to study at West Dean College of Arts and Conservation.
+Read more in the student case studies.

 Among the objects conserved at West Dean College are: